graalvm/taming-build-time-initialization/README.md

 ### Image Bloating by Using Inadequate Data Structures

+(gradinac) load a concurrent hash map and initialize at build time with a contents of an array of Strings as keys and Integers as values.

 ## Build-Time Class Initialization Without Regret

 ### Rewrite the Code so Native Image can Prove Critical Classes

 ### Hand-Pick Classes Important for Build-Time Initialization